Atlanta World Cup 2026 guide with eight matches, semi-final demand, travel planning, ticket safety, and reader-safe notes.

 Update rules

-Review this page when official match details, local transport guidance, fan festival information, ticketing rules, or sponsor inventory change.
+Review this page when official match details, local transport guidance, fan festival information, ticketing rules, or reader-service opportunities change.